 Programming: Machine language (binary)

 Example: ENIAC, UNIVAC I

-Second generation (1956-1963) - Transistors
+Second-generation (1956-1963)

-The second generation of computers marked a significant leap forward with the introduction of transistors, which replaced vacuum tubes.
+The second-generation of computers marked a significant leap forward with the introduction of transistors, which replaced vacuum tubes.
 Transistors were smaller, more efficient, and less power-hungry.
 This shift allowed computers to become more reliable, faster, and cheaper to produce.
 During this period, computers also began to use magnetic core memory, which improved memory capacity and processing speed.
 Programming languages like COBOL and FORTRAN were developed, making computers more accessible to programmers and engineers (Figure 1.2).

-Figure 1.2: Second generation transistors based computer [careerpower].
+Figure 1.2: Second-generation transistors-based computer

-characteristics of second-generation computers:
+The characteristics of second-generation computers are as follows:

 Technology: Transistors for processing